 Terry Bachtold of Strawn, Illinois, has been farming his entire life.
 He grew up with cattle and hogs along with an annual rotation of oats, soybeans, corn and hay.

 He appreciates cover crops to naturally increase organic matter and values the return to the old ways via a shorter term, similar rotation system.

 “We have come a long way in technology as far as nutrient management, but I think the next leap forward is going to be improving soil through practices like cover crops and no-till,” said Terry.
 “Organic matter is basically what holds the soil together.
 If you don’t have organic matter, you’re not going to raise a crop.”

 Terry is also interested in cover crops because of their ability to suppress weeds and hold nitrogen for use by growing plants in the next crop year.

-He’s hopeful this means he can reduce commercial application of nitrogen, but only time—and research with the Soil Health Partnership—will tell.
+He’s hopeful that incorporating cover crops will reduce his commercial application of nitrogen, but only time—and research with the Soil Health Partnership—will tell.